 With U.S. stocks surging this past week and breaking into the black for 2016, remember: What you expect the stock market to do next is shaped largely by what it just did.

 This report features world capital market performance and a timeline of events for the past quarter.
-It begins with a commentary article: Sailing With the Tides.
-After the article you can look for a market summary, then the returns of stock and bond asset classes in the US and international markets.
+It begins with a quarterly topic, The 50-Year Battle for a Better Way to Invest; then features a global overview and the returns of stock and bond asset classes in the US and international markets.
+The report also illustrates the impact of globally diversified portfolios.

 More Articles ...

-- Fourth Quarter 2017 - Quarterly Market Review
+- Second Quarter 2021 - Quarterly Market Review

-- Third Quarter 2017 - Quarterly Market Review
+- First Quarter 2021 - Quarterly Market Review

-- Second Quarter 2017 - Quarterly Market Review
+- Fourth Quarter 2020 - Annual Market Review

-- First Quarter 2017 - Quarterly Market Review
+- Third Quarter 2020 - Quarterly Market Review